 The activities of ISH fall into three broad categories:

 - Research.
 ISH coordinates and promotes research related to sport, exercise and health within UCD.
-It does this by supporting staff and students in their research, running a BASES-accredited Human Performance Laboratory, and providing specialist seminars and guest lectures.
+It does this by supporting staff and students in their research, running a Human Performance Laboratory, and providing specialist seminars and guest lectures.
 We publish our results in world-class journals and have earned a reputation as the foremost research centre for the sports sciences in Ireland.
-Further details of research projects can be found in the Research section.
-For details of recent publications please see the ‘view publications’ links in the People section.
+Our research was ranked in the World’s top 50 institutions by QS in 2019.

 - High Performance Athlete Support.
 ISH runs the acclaimed UCD Ad Astra Elite Athlete programme, which supports approximately 60 high-level student athletes from a range of sports while they complete their degrees at the university.
 The programme provides an environment for sporting success by integrating sports science, psychology, nutrition, sports medicine and strength and conditioning along with academic mentoring and financial support.
-The programme currently has two Olympians, 35 Ireland international representatives and 12 GAA players at county level.
-ISH also has close links with several National Governing Bodies and elite squads (Irish Hockey, Leinster Rugby, IRFU, etc.) for whom a range of performance-enhancing consultancy services are provided.
+No fewer than eight Ad Astra Scholars competed for Ireland in the 2016 Rio Olympics, including Silver medal rower, Paul O Donovan.